 The protein-rich carcasses can greatly help a bear that has been in hibernation throughout the winter.

 Although black bears supplement their diet with meat, up to 90% of their diet is vegetarian.
-Whereas ungulates such as cows, elk and whitetail deer have a specialized stomach that can break down the plant matter efficiently, the black bear does not.
+Whereas ungulates such as cows, elk, and whitetail deer have a specialized stomach that can efficiently break down the plant matter, the black bear does not.

 Ungulates have a long digestive tract, made up of four sections in the stomach.
 Each of these sections has its function with specialized bacteria that help to break the material down.

 Black bears only have a one-chambered stomach, unlike the four-chambered ungulates.
-However, although it is not as functional when it comes to breaking down the plant material, their digestive tract is very long.
+However, although it is not as functional when breaking down the plant material, their digestive tract is very long.

 This lengthened digestive tract allows the black bears to pull extra nutrition from plants.
 Black bears will eat plants when they are the most nutritious and tender to them.

 These new plants are soft and easy to digest for the re-emerging bear.
-After hibernation, the stomach of a black bear takes a few weeks to start working properly again after a long time without much food.
+After hibernation, a black bear’s stomach takes a few weeks to start working properly again.

 During the summer, bears will eat flowering plants such as Lillies and fireweed to supplement their nutrition.